MerginMaps/mobile/docs/users/using_input.md

 ## Adding/editing features

 To add a feature, select the record button from the lower panel.
-When you tap on the record button for the first time, it will list all the layers, you can edit.
-The layer you select for the first time to survey, will become automatically, your default survey layer and subsequent tapping on the record button, will add feature to this layer.
-To reset the default survey layer, press and hold the record button.
-This will reset the defaults and shows all the layers for survey.
+When you tap on the record button, it will list all the layers, you can edit.

 If your survey layer is a point layer, it will record the location of your device as the survey point.
 If your survey layer is a line, it will start the path and tracks your GPS as an input to the line vertices.
 To finish the line capturing, you will need to press the record button again.

+You can set the default survey layer, so when you press record, it will automatically adds the feature to the default layer.
+To set the default survey layer, click on ** Settings ** and set the survey layer under ** Defaults **.

 ## Viewing/deleting existing data